 Part of his job involved caring for premature infants who had just gone through surgery.
 He noticed when these babies returned from their operations, they had weak pulses, grey skin, shallow breathing and it took hours to get their vital signs stabilized.

-When he entered the operating room he was stunned to find out that in preparation for surgery all the surgical team did was provide a paralytic for the preemie to keep the infant still and no anesthesia was used for pain.
+When he entered the operating room, Anand discovered that in preparation for surgery all the surgical team did was provide a paralytic to keep the infant still and used no anaesthesia for pain.
 These babies were operated on without any thought of the pain they would suffer when cut open for often extensive surgeries.

-Further, when surgeons used anesthesia on preemies during heart operations (before and after) their mortality rate halved — dropping from 25% when they didn’t use pain killers to below 10% when they did.
-He found better survival rates for all operations when surgeons used anesthesia.
+Further, when surgeons used anaesthesia on preemies during heart operations (before and after) their mortality rate halved — dropping from 25% when they didn’t use painkillers to below 10% when they did.
+He found better survival rates for all operations when surgeons used anaesthesia.